transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 If your console is at a build before `2.1.3-104`, you will not see the **ordering service administrator** option.
 To see the version of your build, click on the support icon in the upper right corner (it resembles a question mark).
 The version will be listed below **IBM Blockchain Platform version** on the upper left.
 {: tip}

 If you are attempting to change any parameter that requires the signature of ordering service admins (for example, the **Block cutting parameters** or **ordering service consenters**) and are one of the ordering service admins on this channel, you will see a field for the ordering service organization.
 Select the MSP of the relevant ordering service organization from the drop-down list.
-If you are not an admin of the ordering service organization, you can still make a request to change these fields, but the request will need to be signed by an ordering service admin.
+If you are not an admin of the ordering service organization, you can still make a request to change these fields, but the request must be signed by an ordering service admin.

 When you are done making your updates, the **Review channel information** panel will allow you to review your changes and then submit them.